 GUIDANCE ON REOPENING HUDSON

 On May 20, Hudson entered Phase 1 of reopening.
-On June 3, Hudson is scheduled to enter Phase 2.
-Businesses for phases 3 and 4 remain closed or modified.
+On June 3, Hudson entered Phase 2.
+On June 17, Hudson entered phase 3.
+On July 1, Hudson entered Phase 4.
 Residents and businesses should continue to follow physical distancing best practices.

 Each re-opening business must develop a written Safety Plan outlining how its workplace will prevent the spread of COVID-19.
 A business may fill out this template to fulfill the requirement or may develop its own Safety Plan.
 This plan does not need to be submitted to a state agency for approval but must be retained on the premises of the business and must be made available to the New York State Department of Health (DOH) or local health or safety authorities in the event of an inspection.